NAL-i5K/NAL_RNA_seq_annotation_pipeline/README.md

   -o [OUTPUT], --output [OUTOUT] directory and name of output folder at, if not specified, use current folder

-The sra metadata of specified accessions can be downloaded by another script:

 download_sra_metadata_by_accessions.py [-a ACCESSION] [-o [OUTPUT]]

-The script can process multiple accessions at once.
+Substitute the taxid argument with the accession argument, and download the sra metadata of only specified accessions.
+The output file will be used for the input file of RNAseq_annotate.py.
+If processing multiple accessions, use spaces between each accession and output file directory.

 optional arguments:
-  -a ACCESSION, --accession ACCESSION    find the RNA SRA files for the given accessions -o [OUTPUT], --output [OUTOUT] directory and name of output folder at, if not specified, use current folder
+  -a ACCESSION, --accession ACCESSION    find the RNA SRA files for the given accessions -o [OUTPUT], --output [OUTOUT]    output directory and output file name, if not specified, use current folder and file name "ACCESSION.tsv"

 RNAseq_annotate.py [-h] [-i INPUT] [-g GENOME] [-n [NAME]]